lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 - If the committee becomes inactive and all prolongations are used, the GateSeal will expire, requiring a redeploy.
 - Incorrectly configured parameters (e.g., excessive max prolongations or duration) may reduce accountability.
-- Misuse of the prolongation function is mitigated by strict internal checks and public transparency of calls.
+- Misuse of the prolongation function is mitigated by strict internal checks and public transparency of calls from the reference deployment factory.

 ## Copyright